k-choonkiat/cs6460-project/README.md

 ## Readbit
-Readbit is an application that aims to encourage reading
+Readbit is an application that aims to encourage reading habits for students and young people.
+We do so through a mix of habit formation, reward and forming communities.

 ### Where is project hosted at
 Project is hoted at https://ckang86.pythonanywhere.com/